FamilySearch/GEDCOM/specification/gedcom-03-datamodel.md

         Pseudo-structures do not have a URI.

+- Within the metasyntax, the order in which substructures are presented within a structure and the order in which choices are presented within an option set are not significant unless otherwise specified in the text next to the metasyntax block.

 The context of a structure's superstructure may be necessary in addition to the structure's standard tag to fully determine its structure type.
 To refer to a structure in the context of its superstructure, tags are written with intervening periods.